piotrjwegrzyn/piotrjwegrzyn/README.md

 🙇 My name is Piotr and I am 22.
 Currently I have graduated ICT on AGH University of Science and Technology in Krakow.

-💻 Golan is my favourite programming language.
+💻 **Golang** is my favourite programming language.
 I am also a passionate of **computer networks**, containerization and virtualization.

 🤙 Feel free to contact me via: